robin-raymond/zax.io/meta-functions.md

 For meta-functions, a `[[requires]]` directive can be used as a compile type mechanism to check if a function can be selected as a candidate given input or output arguments specified.
 If code in a `[[requires]]` block fails to compile or returns false then a meta-function cannot be selected as a legal candidate by a caller.
 Executed code must evaluate to a `true` or `false` statement.

 As a side note, replacing a `[[requires]]` and a code block that follows with a literal `true` or `false` will have the same effect if `requires` has returned `true` or `false`.
 All functions accept an optional `true` or `false` declarative to indicate if they can be selected as a candidate or not.
 Placing a hard coded `false` on a function will ensure a function can never be used as a candidate.
 By default all functions are `true` indicating a functions is selectable as a candidate.
 However, meta-functions use this boolean criteria in candidate selection condition.
-Other use cases can include intentionally disabling functions based on compile time decisions.
+Other use cases can include intentionally disabling functions based on compile-time decisions.

-All inputs and outputs are considered captured in the context allowing for compile time reflection of the types.
-Memory backing argument values are invalid as the actual value is only evaluated at runtime and `requires` is a compile time evaluation directive.
+All inputs and outputs are considered captured in the context allowing for compile-time reflection of the types.
+Memory backing argument values are invalid as the actual value is only evaluated at runtime and `requires` is a compile-time evaluation directive.
 Access to the values is undefined behavior.

 ````zax
 isSelectable final : (result : Boolean)(...) = {